oiraqi/xcommerce-monolithic/README.md

 **You're welcome to contrbute through your favourite monolithic, microservices and/or front-end technology!**

 **The *progress* folder**: In every semester, the author rewrites the code with his students.
 The *progress* folder reflects where they are now.
-It will be reinitialized by the end of the current semester.
+It is reinitialized in the beginning of each Fall (September 1st) and Spring (January 1st).

 **Before You Start**
 - Clone this Git repository